Reticent93/node-practice-live/README.md

 This repo practicing my backend skills

 ### Server
 This is a Nodejs service.
-Database is handle with Cloud Firestore with Google
+It utilizes Express.
+Auth is handled with Bcrypt.Database is handled with Cloud Firestore with Google